 Bring your instrument to every class.
 2 pianos and amplifiers are available in the classroom.

 Cerys Hogg is a vocalist, multi-instrumentalist, composer and improviser.
-Whilst studying Fine Art, specialising in performance art and installation, she developed her musical skills through performing as a jazz vocalist, drummer and pianist.
+Whilst studying Fine Art, specialising in performance art and installation, she developed her musical skills as a jazz vocalist, drummer and pianist.
 A scholarship allowed her to study at the Guildhall School of Music and Drama on the post-graduate Jazz and Studio Music course.
-Here she specialised in jazz voice developing a personal approach to improvisation, harmony and arranging.
-Currently Cerys is combining her work as both multimedia artist and musician.
-She performs in KOGG, an experimental electronic music duo with fellow City Lit tutor, Selena Kay.
-Together they create music by sampling vocals, sound objects, and home-made instruments, combining composed and improvised material.
-They have performed live and are in the process of creating an album.
-An experienced teacher with a PGCE from the Institute of Education, Cerys has a reputation for delivering entertaining and engaging classes.
-She has a drive to demystify the elements of music, making it an accessible and enjoyable experience for all.
+She specialised in jazz voice, developing a personal approach to improvisation, harmony and arranging.
+Cerys combines her work as multimedia artist, composer and musician in KOGG, an experimental electronic duo with fellow City Lit tutor, Selena Kay.
+They create music by sampling vocals, sound objects, and home-made instruments, combining composed and improvised material with live and manipulated video.
+KOGG perform in the UK and Europe and have played festivals including Aldeburgh and Huddersfield Contemporary Music.
+Cerys is an experienced teacher, with a PGCE from the Institute of Education, who has taught at City Lit since 2003.
+She has a reputation for delivering active, entertaining and engaging classes, and a drive to demystify the elements of music, making it an accessible and enjoyable for all.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.